roytruelove/angular-grunt-coffeescript/README.md

         dev              # overrides for dev env, the default ...

-#### Packages

-A 'package' is a loose term I'm using for a grouping of related artifacts.
-Best explained by example: o
+Related files are grouped together.
+Best explained by example:

 * All files for the app's 'details view' will go into the detailsView directory.
 None of the files in this directory will be used outside of this view
 * 'Common' code that's shared between views are grouped under the 'common' directory

-The structure you use for these groupings is up to you, but I've found that the 'xxxView' and 'common' structure has worked very well.
+The structure you use for these groupings is up to you, but I've found that the 'xxxView' and 'common' structure works well.

 ### Modules and 'Angular Items'

-An 'Angular Item' is, for instance, a Vaule, Factor, Directive, Filter, Controller, etc.  There's no good term for these things, unfortunately.
+An 'Angular Item' is, for instance, a Vaule, Factory, Directive, Filter, Controller, etc.  There's no good term for these things, unfortunately.

  Because we're using dependency injection, we don't need to use any javascript namespacing.
 Everything in CoffeeScript is in an anonymous function and so never global, and everything we need we make sure is available in a module.